Mission Mercal: History

 On 25 April 2003 broadcast of the television show Aló Presidente, Chávez expressed his outrage at Venezuela's lack of food sovereignty, and Mission Mercal was officially launched on 24 April.

 In 2006 some 11.36 million Venezuelans benefited from Mercal food programs on a regular basis.
 At least 14,208 Mission Mercal food distribution sites were spread throughout Venezuela, and 4,543 metric tons of food distributed each day.

 In 2010 Mercal was reported as having 16,600 outlets, "ranging from street-corner shops to huge warehouse stores," in addition to 6000 soup kitchens.
 Mercal employs 85,000 workers.

 Food and discounts offered

 Victuals offered by Mission Mercal include everything from meat and dairy (including powdered milk and cheese), to fresh produce, preserved foodstuffs, grains and cereals, fruits, vegetable oils, and mineral salts.
-These goods are offered in Mercal-affiliated establishments at discounts averaging between 25% to 50%.
+These goods are offered in Mercal-affiliated establishments at discounts averaging between 25% and 50%.